I remember how excited I felt…

 High end small group and private coaching packages priced above $5,000+ a year make good back-end offers, specifically for your most motivated clients who benefit significantly from time spent with you.
 However attendance must be capped so as not to demand too much of your time.

 Example From My Business: In the past I had a handful of $5,000 and $10,000 a year coaching clients under my Elite Entrepreneur program, but I discontinued it.
-Today I offer one-hour skype coaching sessions at $1,000, and do one or two calls a month.
+Today I offer one-hour coaching sessions at $1,000, but do not promote the service heavily.

 How Should You Begin This Process?